techidaily/site-games-able/source/_posts/clearing-false-payment-failures-on-playstation.md

 ![Input page for a credit and debit card on the PS5](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/input-page-for-a-credit-debit-card-on-the-ps5.JPG)
 5. Choose**Continue** and enter your address.

  Your card’s address must match with your PS5’s region.
-If you don’t have the correct region selected, we have[an unofficial way you can change your PS5’s region](https://www.makeuseof.com/how-to-unofficially-change-ps-store-region/) .
+If you don’t have the correct region selected, we have [an unofficial way you can change your PS5’s region](https://www.makeuseof.com/how-to-unofficially-change-ps-store-region/) .
 Sony has not provided any official way to do so yet.

  You can add as many cards as you want to your PS5, but you should select the preferred one as the default payment method (favor the regularly funded one).